-Ask happy couples what they think is key to keeping their relationship bright and joyful: “good communication skills” will be up high on their list, along with mutual respect, admiration, and of course awesome sex.
+Ask happy couples what they think is key to keeping their relationship bright and joyful, and “good communication skills” will be up high on their list, along with mutual respect, admiration, and of course, awesome sex.

-This is counterproductive to building a meaningful dialogue.
-What are some ways you can set up your communications that show you value and respect your spouse?
+This is counterproductive to building meaningful communication with a spouse.
+What are some ways you can set up your communication that show you value and respect your spouse?

 Hold your conversation in a calm environment

 Jumping into a hot issue the minute your spouse walks through the front door after a long workday is a surefire way to alienate them and put them on the defensive.

 One of the vital ways to improve communication in marriage and respect your spouse is to plan your essential relationship conversations for a time when you can pay attention and focus on each other.